natty11q/Graph-Plotter/README.md

 # Graph-Plotter
-A simple Fast Robust and customisable graphing calculator.
+A simple, Fast, Robust and customisable graphing calculator.